poffdeluxe/CryptBroTrader3000/README.md

 # CryptBroTrader3000
 ![Bro trading Ethereum](http://i.imgur.com/0wDRpCG.jpg)

-Trading crypto assets the old-fashioned way, bro!
-By yelling over the phone at some rando at the exchange!
+Trading crypto assets the old-fashioned way, bro! (aka by yelling over the phone at some rando)

 ## Requirements
 Before getting started, you need the following setup: